Ada-Developers-Academy/core-unit-1/python-oop/intro-to-decorators.md

 ## Introduction

-Decorators, as part of the decorator pattern, get used often to solve problems.
-In Python, decorators get used in OOP to define certain kinds of methods.
-Before applying decorators to OOP concepts, we can take time to go over the general concept and syntax first.
+Python decorators, an example of the decorator pattern, solve problems where we would like a common set of operations performed before, after, or around the logic of an existing function or method.
+In this lesson, we will make a brief exploration of the concepts and syntax of Python decorators.

-Our goal is to get _just_ familiar enough with the decorator pattern so we can recognize it when we apply it.
+Our goal is to get _just_ familiar enough with the decorator pattern so we can recognize it when we encounter or apply it.

 ### !callout-info

 ## Our Goal

+A variety of Python language and library features are exposed using a concise syntax that lets us apply additional pre-built behaviors to our own custom code.
+A general awareness of the concepts behind decorators can help us understand how they work.
+And a basic familiarity of the syntax will allow us to read through existing code and apply these useful features to our own code, even if we don't necessarily _write_ many decorators ourselves.

-When the decorator pattern gets applied in OOP, we are required to understand enough to read through the code, and not necessarily _write_ this code.
-The energy of this lesson may be best used to focus on concept, vocabulary, and reading the code, rather than coding exercises.
+During this lesson, our energy is best used to focus on concepts, vocabulary, and reading the code, rather than coding exercises.

 The content of this lesson, namely functions being passed around as objects, will help us solve problems beyond OOP, too!